ramos-j/docs/Maker.md

 The target price of the dai is denominated in Special Drawing Rights (SDR) - an international currency basket maintained by the IMF that has low volatility against all major world currencies.
 When the dai is launched, the value of 1 DAI will be pegged to an initial target price of 1 USD worth of SDR at [the exchange rate reported by the IMF](https://www.imf.org/external/np/fin/data/rms_sdrv.aspx).
 After launch the dai will detach from this initial target and start to slowly appreciate against the SDR over the long term while maintaining low volatility in the short term.

 Borrowing new dai is done by locking an amount of collateral inside a Collateralized Debt Position (CDP) smart contract, which then sends newly borrowed dai to the borrowers wallet, while also creating a corresponding amount of debt.
 Over time, the CDP accrues a stability fee which is added on top of the debt.
 The borrower can retrieve the posted collateral by *covering* the debt plus the stability fee accrued since the CDP was created.
-All stability fees from CDPs go into the Buy&Burn contract
+All stability fees from CDPs go into the Buy&Burn contract.

-The Buy&Burn contract uses dai sent to it to buy up MKR from the market and "burn" it, permanently removing it from the MKR total supply.
-The continuous cash flow from the stability fee gets turned into a continuous cash flow into the MKR, giving it an intrinsic value based on the total long term value of this earned cash flow.

 >*__Example 1:__ Bob wants to borrow 100 dai.
 He locks an amount of ETH worth significantly more than 100 dai into a CDP and uses it to borrow 100 dai.
 The 100 dai is instantly sent directly to his Ethereum account.
 Assuming that the stability fee is 0.5% per year over the coming year bob will need 100.5 dai to cover the CDP if he decides to retrieve his ETH after one year.*

-The deflationary nature of the dai means that the market value (measured in SDR) of the debt also increases over time, adding an additional cost to borrowing beyond the *Maker fee*.
-The dai deflation is a transfer of value from dai borrowers to dai holders, while the Maker fee is a transfer of value from dai borrowers to MKR owners.
+The deflationary nature of the dai means that the market value (measured in SDR) of the debt also increases over time, adding an additional cost to borrowing beyond the stability fee.
+The dai deflation is a transfer of value from dai borrowers to dai holders, while the stability fee is a transfer of value from dai borrowers to MKR owners.

-In practice, the borrower is either seeking to take a leveraged long position on the asset used as collateral (“margin trading”), or seeking liquidity in a hard currency without wanting to sell the asset used as collateral (for example, a business collateralizing its own stock in order to raise short-term liquidity for operational expenses).

-In both cases, the way the borrower obtains the asset he actually desires is by selling the borrowed dai on the open market for the asset he wants.
-On the other side of this trade, buyers will want to obtain dai in order to use it as a stable cryptocurrency on the Ethereum blockchain or simply to earn capital gains due to its long-term deflationary nature.
+One of the primary use cases of CDPs is for margin trading by borrowers.

 >*__Example 2:__ Bob wishes to go margin long on the ETH/DAI pair, so he borrows 100 SDR worth of dai by posting 150 SDR worth of ETH to a CDP.
 He then buys another 100 SDR worth of ETH with his newly borrowed dai, putting him at a net 1.66x ETH/SDR exposure.
-He’s free to do whatever he wants with the 100 SDR worth of ETH he obtained by selling the dai, while the original ETH held as collateral (150 SDR worth) remains locked until the debt plus the stability fee is covered.*
+He’s free to do whatever he wants with the 100 SDR worth of ETH he obtained by selling the dai, while the original ETH collateral (150 SDR worth) remains locked until the debt plus the stability fee is covered.*

 Although CDPs are not fungible with each other, the ownership of a CDP is transferable.
 This allows CDPs to be used in smart contracts that perform more complex methods of borrowing (for example, involving more than one actor).